kerfluffledrea/kanbuddy/readme.md

 - Line Dashes
 - Sections (The last section will always have the final card spot replaced with the point counter.)

-The Default font is [GNU Unifont](https://www.unifoundry.com/unifont/index.html).
+The default font is Consolas.
 Kanbuddy will work with any installed font.
 Do not use spaces when entering font name.
+I reccomend [GNU Unifont](https://www.unifoundry.com/unifont/index.html).

 ### Philosophy
 I use kanbuddy as an auto-launching companion for my workspace.
 On my Linux setup, I like to create [.desktop](https://wiki.archlinux.org/title/Desktop_entries) files that will call scripts to open all relevant programs at once to reduce as much friction as possible when starting a work session.